Recombinant Cell Culture Supplements Market Size, Share, Growth, and Regional Forecast, 2025 - 2032

 • In May 2023, Lonza launched the TheraPEAK® T-VIVO® Cell Culture Medium, a chemically defined medium designed to optimize CAR T-cell manufacturing.
 Free from animal-origin components, it improved consistency, enhanced process control, and simplified regulatory approval, accelerating time-to-market.

-Recombinant Cell Culture Supplements Market Report Scope
+Companies Covered in Recombinant Cell Culture Supplements Market

 • Merck KGaA